0xProject/0x-protocol-specification/v2/v2-specification.md

 struct Order {
     address makerAddress;           // Address that created the order. address takerAddress;           // Address that is allowed to fill the order.
-If set to 0, any address is allowed to fill the order. address feeRecipientAddress;    // Address that will recieve fees when order is filled. address senderAddress;          // Address that is allowed to call Exchange contract methods that affect this order.
+If set to 0, any address is allowed to fill the order. address feeRecipientAddress;    // Address that will receive fees when order is filled. address senderAddress;          // Address that is allowed to call Exchange contract methods that affect this order.
 If set to 0, any address is allowed to call these methods. uint256 makerAssetAmount;       // Amount of makerAsset being offered by maker.
 Must be greater than 0. uint256 takerAssetAmount;       // Amount of takerAsset being bid on by maker.
 Must be greater than 0.